elbowz/wyw/microservices/hello-rest/README.md

 # Spring Boot - Samples - CXF Rest Web Services

 This sample project demonstrates how to use CXF JAX-RS services with Spring Boot.
-This demo has two JAX-RS class resources being auto-discovered and deployed in a single JAX-RS endpoint.
+This demo has three JAX-RS class resources being auto-discovered and deployed in a single JAX-RS endpoint.

 The application registers itself with Eureka Registry.